Owolabenjade/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 4 is a script that lists environment variables.
 It uses the printenv command to achieve this.
 Task 5 is a scrip that lists all local variables and environment variables, and functions.
 It uses the declare command to achieve this.
 Task 6 is a script that creates a new local variable.
+Task 7 is a script that creates a new global variable.
+It uses the export command to achieve this.